 In accordance with FRS102, the functional currency is the currency of the primary economic environment in which the Syndicate operates.
-The functional currency for Syndicate 2988 is the US dollar.
+The functional currency for Syndicate 2988 is the United States dollar (US\$).
 The underwriting year's accounts are presented in Sterling.
 Foreign exchange resulting from translating balances from the functional currency to the presentational currency is reported in other comprehensive income.